Rhodes Town Dodecanese, Greece Travel Guide

 Dress appropriately when visiting religious sites.

-Ask permission before taking photos of individuals.
+Ask before snapping pictures of individuals.

 Respect local customs and traditions.